-The Gulf Shores, Alabama is an unforgettable destination that offers one of the most well-rounded vacation experiences in the United States.
-With its culinary diversity and extensive options for both water and land-based activities, this resort community appeals to couples, families, and solo travelers equally.
+Gulf Shores, along with neighbouring Orange Beach, is an unforgettable destination that offers one of the most well-rounded vacation experiences in the United States.
+With its culinary diversity, tourist attractions, and extensive options for both water and land-based activities, this resort community appeals to couples, families, and solo travelers equally.

-Toss your flip-flops into the cubbies at the end of your condo boardwalk on the way to the beach to enjoy the pristine white sands that the Gulf Shores is known for.
-Take advantage of the diversity of marine life on a dolphin-watching tour or fishing charter or catch an adrenaline rush from a zipline ride over the water.
-Customizing your perfect vacation is easy in the Gulf Shores.
+Toss your flip-flops into the sand on your way to the beach to enjoy the pristine white sands that the area is known for.
+Take advantage of the diversity of marine life on a dolphin-watching tour or fishing charter, or catch an adrenaline rush from a zipline course high above the attractions.
+Customizing your perfect vacation is easy with our list of the top attractions in Gulf Shores.

 See also: Where to Stay in Alabama's Gulf Shores

 The Gulf Shores beaches are distinctive, with sand the color and consistency of sugar, and spending a day in the surf or just enjoying the salt breeze beneath a canopy are popular things to do.
-Though the Gulf Shores is a beach community, you will find the beaches uncrowded, even during peak times of the day.
+Though Gulf Shores and Orange Beach are beach communities, you will find the beaches uncrowded, even during peak times of the day.
 If you enjoy beachcombing at sunrise, take a bag to collect some of the sand dollars that wash up on shore.
 Photographers will delight in the angles of the sun at sunrise and sunset that offer perfect light for family photos or capturing pelicans settling in on the pier.

-Most condominiums along the beach offer lounge chair and cabana rentals.
-If you plan to spend a day at the beach, a packed lunch and snacks is recommended as you will not find many eating options on the beach side of the condos where most tourists stay.
+Most condominiums along the beach offer lounge chair and umbrella rentals.
+If you plan to spend a day at the beach, a packed lunch and snacks is recommended, as you will not find many eating options on the beach side of the condos where most tourists stay.

 The Gulf State Park Nature Center has hands-on activities, including live animal demonstrations, guided beach walks, telescope viewing, and educational programs for kids.
 Yoga enthusiasts can strike their poses during morning programs at the Beach Pavilion.

-Campsites are available as well as a popular RV park, but RV owners are advised to make reservations as far in advance as possible.
-Pet owners can bring Fido to Lake Shelby, which is a dedicated dog pond in the park.
+Campsites are available, as well as a popular RV park, but RV owners are advised to make reservations as far in advance as possible.
+Pet owners can bring Fido to Lake Shelby, which has a dedicated dog park.

 Address: 20115 State Highway 135, Gulf Shores, Alabama